acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-reusable-module.md

 using a callback, rather than a return value), you call `test.waitUntilDone(),` supplying a delay time in milliseconds long enough for the function to complete.
-You put the test assertion in the callback, then call `test.done()` to signal that the test can finish.
+You put the test assertion in the callback, then call `test.done()` to signal that the test has finished.
 </span>

 The first three functions call `translate` and in the callback use